 While the bicycle and pedestrian improvements recommended in these studies have entered the design process, comments received during the public comment process yielded concerns about vehicle speeds and a lack of stop sign compliance from both motorists and bicyclists.
 To address these concerns, Denver Public Works is updating policies and procedures for Neighborhood Traffic Management Strategies and is introducing new traffic calming strategies, including traffic circles, chokers, and chicanes.
 As part of the process for developing NBWs, this study will identify how these new strategies might be used along each corridor and develop criteria to determine which treatments are most effective for specific locations.

-Based on the previously completed neighborhood bikeway feasibility studies, this study will identify segments of the W 35th Avenue and Garfield Street corridors for demonstration projects testing these traffic calming concepts.
+Based on the previously completed neighborhood bikeway feasibility studies, this study has identified segments of the W 35th Avenue corridor for testing neighborhood traffic circles:

 Traffic circles slow vehicles at intersections